uzh-rpg/sim2real_drone_racing/README.md

 ## Let's Race

-In one terminal, type.
-You don't need GPU for execution.
-Note that if the network can't run at least at 10/15Hz, you won't be able to fly successfully.
+Open a terminal and paste the commands below.
+You shouldn't need a GPU for execution.
+However, note that if the network can't run at least at 10Hz, you won't be able to fly successfully.

 ```bash
 cd drone_racing_ws